vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

-Every call returns a new handle for the same semaphore; cache imports keyed by the VkSemaphore value from VSVulkanPlaneInfo_, scoped to your filter instance, since the producer pair contract guarantees those semaphores outlive every consumer.
+Every call returns a new handle for the same semaphore; cache imports keyed by the VkSemaphore value from VSVulkanPlaneInfo_, scoped to your filter instance.
+That key cannot go stale while you hold the frame, because a plane holds a reference to the timeline it names (VSGPUTimeline_).
 Handle ownership follows the same platform rules as VSVulkanExportedMemory_.

 .. _VSVulkanCoreInfo: